As Project Managers, are we prepared to be Leaders?

 It is your direct contribution that enables the business to successfully incorporate change (in the form of your project).

-So, project leadership through management of change, begun on this page, is an extensive topic which I will continue to address on subsequent pages.
+Project leadership through management of change, discussed on this page, is an extensive topic which I will continue to address on subsequent pages.

 Apply the Project Management Body of Knowledge for consistent project success!